Peer-review

 The editorial journey commences with the Preparation phase, during which manuscripts undergo rigorous anonymization and the application of security watermarks.
 Upon successfully passing internal administrative checks, potential referees are issued an Invitation that includes essential metadata to assist in their decision, such as the article title, abstract, date of original submission, and the specific journal to which the work was submitted.
 Through the Review Confirmation Form, referees may request to adjust the submission deadline, provided that any proposed extension does not exceed a total of 20 days.

 Once the assignment is accepted, the Peer-Review Submission phase begins, where reviewers are expected to provide comprehensive qualitative commentary, quantitative scores, and a definitive editorial recommendation.
 This is followed by the Editorial Assessment, during which an Editor evaluates the feedback, typically within one to seven days, to reach a formal decision.
 If the initial feedback is inconclusive or requires further validation, the article may be sent back for additional review.
 Finally, the Revision stage allows authors to implement the necessary improvements; depending on the depth of the changes, the manuscript may then be prepared for a second round of formal peer review to ensure all scholarly requirements have been met.
+Editors may make editorial revisions to improve clarity, consistency, and formatting without altering the scientific substance of the manuscript.

 Evaluation Criteria and Scoring